Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/03_Facilitation-and-Engagement.md

 ### Learning Activities

 - **Activity** (15 mins): What makes a good facilitator?
 Ask participants to think about a time they had a good facilitator in class, workshop, training etc. and list some of these qualities of a good facilitator.
-- **Presentation** (15 min): Introduce good facilitation skills and the role of the trainer in the training.
+- **Presentation** (15 mins): Introduce good facilitation skills and the role of the trainer in the training.

 ### Materials to Prepare